Skip to content

 In the past few years, Canada has begun using prescription heroin to treat opioid addiction.
-While this may seem like putting a fire out with gasoline to onlookers, prescribed heroin is significantly different from what you can get on the street.
+While this may seem like putting a fire out with gasoline, prescribed heroin is significantly different from what you can get on the street.
 Users who receive heroin injections at Canadian clinics are getting real prescription heroin in a reliable dose.

 The doses are controlled, and patients are given just enough to satisfy cravings.
 It’s a similar concept to the use of buprenorphine or methadone maintenance programs.
 Patients are given an opioid that helps to satisfy cravings in a safe environment.
 This allows them to stop a lifestyle of active addiction, where they are compelled to find heroin on the street by any means necessary.